 Number one on this list of the top 10 oil-producing countries is the US.
 It produced the most oil in 2017, with output increasing from 14,855,000 barrels per day (bpd) in 2016 to 15,647,000 bpd in 2017.

 The US has been described as a swing producer because its production fluctuates alongside market prices.
 The International Energy Agency forecasts that the country will continue to satiate the world’s appetite for oil as demand expands in the next five years.

 In addition to being a major oil producer, the US is a big consumer of oil.
 Last year, the US took in a total of 7.26 billion barrels of petroleum products — that’s an average of about 19.88 million bpd.
-In recent months, President Donald Trump has criticized OPEC’s cuts, saying they have driven oil prices artificially high.
+As mentioned, Trump has criticized OPEC’s cuts, saying they have driven oil prices artificially high.
 He has also instigated sanctions against both Russia and Iran, and pulled the US out of the Iran nuclear deal.
 Investors will have to see if or how these developments affect US oil exports.

 2. Saudi Arabia

 Production: 12,090,000 bpd

 Saudi Arabia takes the second spot on this list of the top 10 oil-producing countries.
 Its output came in at 12,090,000 bpd in 2017, up from 12,387,000 bpd in 2016.
 The Middle Eastern country possesses 18 percent of the world’s proven petroleum reserves and ranks as the largest exporter of petroleum.
 Its oil and gas sector accounts for about 50 percent of its GDP, and about 85 percent of its export earnings.